robertkovalauskis/GreenblattsMagicFormula/README.md

 ---

 ## Benefits of Following the Test Pyramid
-- Faster execution with more **Unit Tests**.
-- Reduced maintenance overhead with fewer **UI Tests**.
+- **Fast and Comprehensive Feedback**: Enables a quick and exhaustive testing feedback cycle.
+- **Lower Maintenance Overhead**: Minimizes upkeep by reducing the number of **business flow-oriented** tests.
-- Scalability and reliability through a proper distribution of test types.
+- **Scalability and Reliability**: Ensures a stable and scalable test framework through a balanced distribution of test types.
+- **Alignment with Business Logic**: Creates a test framework that accurately represents and validates the underlying business knowledge.